Last Quarter on

 Moon before descending node

-13 days after ascending node on 10 December 2005 at 04:50 in ♈ Aries.
-The Moon is located north of the ecliptic over the following day, until the lunar orbit crosses from North to South in descending node on 24 December 2005 at 10:43 in ♎ Libra.
+13 days after ascending node on 10 December 2005 at 04:50 in ♈ Aries the Moon is positioned north of the ecliptic over the following day until the lunar crosses the ecliptic again from North to South in descending node on 24 December 2005 at 10:43 in ♎ Libra.

 Moon before southern standstill

-7 days since the previous standstill on 16 December 2005 at 07:14 in ♋ Cancer when the Moon has reached North declination of ∠28.378°, the lunar orbit is extending southward over the next 7 days to face maximum declination of ∠-28.387° at the point of next southern standstill on 30 December 2005 at 13:57 in ♐ Sagittarius.
+7 days since the last northern standstill on 16 December 2005 at 07:14 in ♋ Cancer when the Moon has reached North declination of ∠28.378° the lunar orbit is extending southward over the next 7 days to face maximum declination of ∠-28.387° at the point of next southern standstill on 30 December 2005 at 13:57 in ♐ Sagittarius.

 Syzygy in 7 days